aicenter/road-graph-tool/README.md

 ```
 > **_WARNING:_** Running this command **will overwrite** existing data in the relevant table (these tables are specified in [schema.py](python/roadgraphtool/schema.py)).
 If you wish to proceed, use `--force` flag to overwrite or create new schema for new data.

-E.g. this command (described bellow) processes OSM file of Lithuania using Flex output and uploads it into database (all configurations should be provided in `config.ini` in top folder).
+E.g. this command (described bellow) processes OSM file of Lithuania using Flex output and uploads it into database (all configurations should be provided in `config.ini` in root folder of the project).
 ```bash
 # runs with pipeline.lua
 python3 process_osm.py u lithuania-latest.osm.pbf